-For sites one acre or larger, new state and federal regulations require that you inspect and repair/ replace silt fences, vegetated buffers, berms, silt check dams, channels, and other erosion and sediment controls every 7 days and after each rainfall of 0.5 inch or more (0.1 inch for KYTC projects).
-Remove accumulated sediment from behind silt fences before it reaches 1⁄2 the silt fence height.
+For sites one acre or larger, state and federal regulations require that permitees choose between inspecting either on a 7 day cycle or a 14 day cycle.
+If you choose the 7 day cycle, inspection is recommended but not required within 24 hours of a rainfall of 0.5 inch or more.
+However, if you choose the 14 day cycle, inspection is required within 24 hours after each rainfall of 0.5 inch or more.
+Remove accumulated sediment from behind silt fences when it reaches 1/3 the silt fence height.
 Remove sediment from pipe or curb inlet ponding dams or filters as it accumulates.
 Clean mud off paved roads immediately.
-Your inspection reports must be in writing, and kept on file at the site.
+Your inspection reports must be in writing, or readily available for review and kept on file at the site.

-Silt check dams in ditches and sediment traps/ basins also require periodic sediment removal.
-Remove sediment from traps and basins before they are halfway full.
+Silt check dams in ditches and sediment traps/basins also require periodic sediment removal.
+Remove sediment from traps and basins when they are 1/3 full.
 Dispose of removed sediment in areas where it will not wash into waterways.
 Seed or mulch bare soil areas as soon as possible.

-Keep written records of these inspections, including dates, observations and corrective actions taken, with your erosion and sediment control plan and Storm Water Pollution Prevention Plan, or BMP Plan.
+Keep written records of these inspections, including dates, observations and corrective actions taken, alnog with your Stormwater Pollution Prevention Plan (SWPPP), which includes erosion, sediment, and other controls.
 See Section 5 for information on installing and maintaining overland sheet flow sediment filters.
 See Sections 7, 8, and 9 for information on handling concentrated flows in ditches, channels, and other areas.

 Rock pad was installed properly with right sized rock, but lack of filter fabric underliner is causing rock to spread and sink into the soil.
 Note tracking of mud onto paved road.
-Mud tracked on roadways violates BMP standards, and is a potential legal liability.
+Mud tracked on roadways violates KPDES standards, and is a potential legal liability.